Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Integer versus fractional Josephson effect and open quantum system generalization

-The Cooper pair exchange is mediated by the proximity effect, such that $E_{J\alpha}=\Gamma_{S\alpha}$ where $\Gamma_{S\alpha}$ is the normal state tunneling rate between the quantum dot and the corresponding contact $\alpha=\text{L,R}$.
-This is a valid approximation assuming large superconducting gaps \cite{Rozhkov_2000,Vecino_2003,Choi_2004,Futterer_2009,Sothmann_2010}.
-Of course in principle, the tunnel coupling to the superconductor reservoirs already represent an opening of the local quantum system to a reservoir.
-However, since supercurrents are mediated entirely without dissipation (at least in this approximation) this effect can be captured by a low-energy Hamiltonian, which is time-local (no memory effects), due to the assumption that the superconductor correlation time (given by the inverse of the superconducting gap, $\Delta^{-1}$) is short with respect to the time scales relevant for $H_{\text{dot}}$.
+The origin of this additional pairing term is the proximity effect, here considered in the limit of large superconducting gaps $\Delta$ \cite{Rozhkov_2000,Vecino_2003,Choi_2004,Futterer_2009,Sothmann_2010}, such that $E_{J\alpha}=\Gamma_{S\alpha}$ where $\Gamma_{S\alpha}$ is the normal state tunneling rate between the quantum dot and the corresponding contact $\alpha=\text{L,R}$.
+That is, the relevant correlation time of the superconducting reservoir is $\Delta^{-1}$.
+In some sense, the tunnel coupling to the superconductor reservoirs already represent an opening of the local quantum system to a reservoir.
+However, since supercurrents are mediated entirely without dissipation (at least in this approximation) this effect can be captured by a low-energy Hamiltonian.
+Hence, the dissipation-free circuit constitutes our ``closed'' quantum system.

 While these individual processes each give rise to single Cooper pair tunneling processes ($\sim e^{\pm i\phi}$), the presence of the quantum dot level modifies the overall transport behaviour.
 Namely, the Hamiltonian $H\left(\phi\right)$ has the even eigenstates $\left|\pm\right\rangle =\frac{1}{\sqrt{2}}\sqrt{1\pm\delta}\left|0\right\rangle \pm\frac{1}{\sqrt{2}}e^{i\phi_{J}}\sqrt{1\mp\delta}\left|2\right\rangle $ with